• Skip to primary navigation

 3. I like to brush more glaze over the ribs each time I turn them.
 Watch them close.
 The glaze is loaded with sugar that can burn.

-cherry cola pouring into a blue pot1
+Cherry cola pouring into a blue pot.

 2. Bring to a boil and let simmer for about 45 minutes or until reduced to 2 cups.
 You can eyeball it or to be sure pour the reduced cola into a measuring cup to be certain.